Teacher Barb's Magic Rainbow Ride

 B-DAYS & SPECIAL EVENTS RATES

-Contact me privately for bulk CD orders for your guests.
+Contact me privately for bulk CD orders or bulk shaker egg orders for your guests.
 Discounts available.

 PRIVATE CLASS RATES

-Are you looking for a private, weekly, virtual ZOOM music class for you and your friend/family group?
+Are you looking for a weekly music class for you and your friend/family group?

 Never fear!
 Teacher Barb is here!